roman-milk/roman-milk.github.io/the-gambler.md

  Andy smiled at her and said, "I'm going to take it in trade."

  Susan dropped the envelope in her purse and turned to him.
 She leaned forward and kissed him, "Any time lover.
 Just call and I'm yours."
-Report_Story #1